magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 # How to make configuration changes backwards compatible

 Before version 1.3, changes to a content-type configuration could (and usually would) break the existing content that was saved with the previous configuration.
 Why?
 Because a content type's configuration maps data from its source (the master format) to its display templates.
 So when the configuration mapping changes, the display of existing content might also change.
 With significant configuration changes, data (such as styles, attributes, and html) is lost.
-This change causes existing content to appear incorrectly, or not at all.
+Such changes cause existing content to appear incorrectly, or not at all.

-The Page Builder content upgrade framework provides an API to convert existing content so it maps to new configurations and displays correctly.
+To fix this limitation for versions 1.3+, Page Builder uses Magento's native upgrade mechanism, coupled with our content upgrade helpers.
+These helpers convert existing content so that it maps to new configurations and displays correctly.

 ## Example usage for Row

 The Page Builder team recently had to change the configuration of the Row's full-width appearance to fix a layout issue.
 The fix was simple.
 We moved a style attribute from one element in the Row's full-width appearance to another element.
-But without the upgrade framework, our change to the Row's configuration would have broken all previously saved Page Builder content with Rows.
+But without the upgrade helpers, our change to the Row's configuration would have broken all previously saved Page Builder content with Rows.
 And because all Page Builder content starts with a Row, all Page Builder content would be broken!

-Our fix to this issue was to build a framework that requires two classes:
+To fix this issue, we used the Page Builder DOM helper classes (`Magento\PageBuilder\Model\Dom\*`) to create a converter and a data patcher for the native Row content type:

 1. **Converter** (See `FixFullWidthRowPadding.php`)
 2. **Patcher** (See `UpgradeFullWidthPadding.php`)